vrm-c/vrm-specification/specification/VRMC_springBone-1.0-beta/README.md

 * Treat as two SpringChains, `a-b-c-d` and` x-y-z`.
 * The execution order between `a-b-c-d` and` x-y-z` is undefined.
 The behavior may differ depending on the implementation.
 Implementation convenience such as parallel execution may be prioritized.

+## Evaluation Space

+For evaluation of positions of Joints, world space is used by default.

+### Center Space

+Using the property `center` makes it possible to use spaces to evaluate joints other than world space.
+A node of the model can be specified as a `center` and the joint will be evaluated in the space relative to the node.

+`center` is effective in these cases, mainly when SpringBone is shaking too intense:

+- When SpringBones shake too much when the model moves by walking, running, etc.
+- When you want to move SpringBones attached to the head of the model (e.g., hairs, hair ornaments) only when moving its head

 ## JSON

 ```json